 Yangon is quite walkable if you’re staying downtown and Grab taxis are easily available for places that are further off.
 The easiest mode of transport in Mandalay are auto-rickshaws or tuk-tuks, while in Bagan, e-bikes and tuk-tuks are easily available (though it’s best to rent these for the day).

 Have you been to Myanmar?
-How was your experience?
-Tell me in the comments section below.
+What was your experience like?

 For behind-the-scenes content from my trip, follow me on Instagram.